 If you’re having trouble making your student loan payments or just want to know if you can make a change to your payments, it’s worth looking into the options, such as refinancing student loans or an income-driven repayment plan.

-Student loan refinancing is available for both private or federal student loans while income-driven repayment plans are only an option for federal student loans.
+Student loan refinancing is available for both private and federal student loans, while income-driven repayment plans are only an option only for federal student loans.
+Proposed changes to income-driven repayment would lower monthly payments and curtail interest accrual, making the plans a better deal for borrowers.
 Here’s what to know about both options as well as the pros and cons of each.

 What Is Student Loan Refinancing?

 When you refinance a student loan, a private lender pays off your student loans and gives you a new loan with new terms.
 For example, the interest rate and/or the loan term may change.
 You can’t refinance loans through the federal government, however.
 You can only refinance federal student loans (or private student loans) through a private lender.